Guptamanish0990/ubiquitous-tribble/README.md

     ```git
     git checkout -b branch_name
     ```
-    above command ceate a new branch and set it for running current branch state. after this any editing in code will be save in new created branch. to check running branch run the below command output will be list of the branch, running branch represent with `*branch_name`.
+    above command creates a new branch and sets it for running the current branch state. after this, any editing in code will be saved in the newly created branch. to check the running branch run the below command output will be a list of the branch, the running branch is represented with `*branch_name`.
     ```git
     git branch
     ```
-- after editing the code part, you need to save your changes and pull that changes to master repository wwith below command.
+- after editing the code part, you need to save your changes and pull those changes to the master repository with the below command.
     ```git
-    git add .
+    git add.
-    # we can use "git add -A" or "git add --a"
+    # We can use "git add -A" or "git add --a"
-    git commit -m "message what you have maked changes in repository"
+    git commit -m "message what you have made changes in the repository"
     git push -u origin branch_name
-    #we can use "git push origin branch_name" also without -u flag.
+    #we can use "git push origin branch_name" without the -u flag.
     ```

-> ## Contibutor
+> ## Contributor
-- Narayan Hari Yadav
+:) Manish Gupta

 # * Thank You! *